 The mentor will be somebody who is experienced in this field.
 They will attend sessions with the composer and be available for e-mail and telephone contact.

 Fees for the composer and mentoring composer and all expenses related to the placement of the composer will be paid by the project.
 Travelling expenses for scheduled visits to London will be paid for via Making Music/Sound and Music – details are provided on the launch day.

 The composer retains all rights to the score.

 Applications for the 2017/18 scheme are now closed

 Shortlisted applicants will be asked to send us an example of a score and if shortlisted further will be invited to attend an interview on 16 August 2017.
 Successful applicants will be asked to attend a launch day in London on 30 September 2017.

-Applicants will also be asked to attend two composer days run by Sound and Music: one in October 2017 and the other in March 2018.
+Applicants will also be asked to attend two composer days run by Sound and Music: one on 10 October 2017 and the other in March 2018.
 Please ensure that you will be available for all of these days.
 We will inform you of the dates as soon as they have been confirmed.